skandacode/skandacode.github.io/community-service.md

 **Primary Robotics and CAD Instructor** - Taught comprehensive robotics programs focusing on developing the skills necessary for competitive robotics.

 **Program Scale and Impact:**
-- **Student Reach:** Taught over 200 students across grades 3-10 in competitive robotics and computer-aided design
+- Taught over 200 students across grades 3-10 in competitive robotics and computer-aided design
-- **Revenue Generation:** Raised over $8,000 annually through structured weekly educational programs
+- Raised over $8,000 annually through structured weekly educational programs
-- **Global Collaboration:** Collaborated with FTC teams within DFW and globally to share knowledge and present at conferences
+- Collaborated with FTC teams within DFW and globally to share knowledge and present at conferences
-- **Community Transformation:** Helped transform local community center into a hub of STEM learning
+- Helped transform local community center into a hub of STEM learning
-- **Long-term Impact:** Many students have continued STEM education and joined or started robotics teams
+- Many students have continued STEM education and joined or started robotics teams

 **Community Center Classes:** 2-3 hours weekly teaching robotics and engineering concepts to elementary and middle school students at a local community center
 - **Beginner Robotics Classes:** One-hour Saturday classes covering mechanical systems (gears, motors), basic programming concepts, and robot movement and control, held weekly for 3.5 years